 Rest assured, after 90 years of campaigning to both bring about and enforce a ban on hunting with hounds for sport, we remain ever vigilant in defence of the Act.
-For now though the foxes, hares, deer and more that the legislation protects remain safe from the full horrors of traditional hunting.
+For now though the foxes, hares, deer and other wild mammals that the legislation protects, remain safe from the full horrors of traditional hunting.

 Traditionally in the United Kingdom, foxes, deer and hares have been the key targets for hunts.
 Other animals including mink have also been targeted.